xpmethod/xpmethod.github.io/_posts/projects/2014-12-25-digital-justice.md

 ---

-Epistemic Regimes: Free Archives & Shadow Libraries
+Architectures of Knowledge: Free Archives & Shadow Libraries
 ========================================================

-Responding to President Bollinger's call to expand the campus conversation about Equal Justice, this proposal, *Epistemic Regimes*, harnesses the emerging field of Digital Humanities towards critically engaging with questions of digital publics, epistemic regimes, and knowledge architectures.
+Responding to President Bollinger's call to expand the campus conversation about Equal Justice, this proposal, *Architectures of Knowledge*, harnesses the emerging field of Digital Humanities towards critically engaging with questions of digital publics, epistemic regimes, and knowledge architectures.
 To these ends, we have organized an international meeting of researchers, librarians, and activists that addresses equitable distribution of information globally.
 Events held in Mumbai, India July 4th-6th.
 Organized by Columbia University in cooperation with Columbia Global Centers | Mumbai, Center for International History, TISS, Leuphana University, CAMP, Multimedia Institute, and others.

 We are inviting you to participate in a two day workshop at TISS Mumbai to be held July 4-6th, 2016.
 The workshop will bring together activists, scholars,